XCTEQ/XCFit/README.md

 # XCFit Features
 ***
   -  You can now write Given When Then (Gherkin), Predefined BDD Steps and Decision Table in Xcode.
 In Short, you can do BDD in Xcode for your iOS app.
-  -  XCFit supports Swift so need to use other languages like Ruby, Java, Python to write acceptance and UI tests for iOS.
+  -  XCFit supports Swift so no need to use other languages like Ruby, Java, Python to write acceptance and UI tests for iOS.
   -  XCFit provides automated Xcode Target Templates for Cucumberish, Fitnesse and Page Object Pattern(XCUI) targets which reduce hectic Xcode configuration steps.
 It also arrange code in Xcode groups.
-  - XCFit will setup Xcode Template with skeleton code and provide BDD Style Steps with Swift Framework which is available on Cocoapods, Carthage and Swift Package Manager.
+  - XCFit will setup Xcode Templates with skeleton code and provide BDD Style Steps with Swift Framework which is available on Cocoapods, Carthage and Swift Package Manager.

   ### XCFIT & Other Frameworks